chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 To select the environment:

-- Click on the dropdown menu and select the name of the environment.
+- Select the dropdown menu and the name of the environment.

 - You can add tags to the environment from the text bar below the dropdown menu.
 **Note:** To add multiple tags at a time, use a comma separator.
 Example: Tag1, Tag2, Tag3.

-- Selecting an environment will open a pop-up to save the node environment.
+- Selecting an environment opens a pop-up to save the node environment.
 Select **Save** to change the node environment.

 {{< figure src="/images/automate/update-node-environment.png" alt="Update Node Environment">}}